ZedThree/fort_depend.py/README.md

                             Files to exclude
       -i IGNORE_MODULES [IGNORE_MODULES ...], --ignore-modules IGNORE_MODULES [IGNORE_MODULES ...]
                             Modules to ignore
+      --skip-programs       Don't include programs in the output file

-Here's an example of how to use `fortdepend` in your makefiles:
+Here's a slightly more advanced example of how to use `fortdepend` in your makefiles:

     # Script to generate the dependencies
     MAKEDEPEND=/path/to/fortdepend